West Norristown Historic District

+The West Norristown Historic District is a national historic district that is located in Norristown, Montgomery County, Pennsylvania.

+It was added to the National Register of Historic Places in 1984.

+History and architectural features

-West Norristown Historic District is a national historic district located in Norristown, Montgomery County, Pennsylvania.
-It encompasses approximately 1,700 buildings in a primarily residential neighborhood in the West End of Norristown.
+This district encompasses approximately 1,700 buildings in a primarily residential neighborhood in the West End of Norristown.
 The housing predominantly consists of rowhouses with a large number of semi-detached houses.
 The area was developed between 1885 and 1925 and the houses are in a variety of popular late-19th and early-20th-century architectural styles.

 It was added to the National Register of Historic Places in 1984.